christianh814/mk-machineset/README.md

 # Create Infra Node Machine Sets

-Quick and Dirty shell script to create machinesets
+Quick and Dirty shell script to create machinesets as seen on the Infra Node [Twitch Stream](https://youtu.be/9VNjDh1vPXI?t=3552)

 ## Setup